OREL-group/Phylogenetically-Mixed-Architectures/README.md

 Towards embodied computational agent architectures using agentic coding.

-All agentioc coding conducted in CoPilot and Claude.
+All agentic coding conducted in CoPilot and Claude.